Monday, October 6, 2025

 Please note: this post has affiliate links, for which I receive a small percentage of sales generated by the link, at no extra cost to you.

-Paint the tag with watercolors.
+Paint with watercolors.

 Splatter with white gouache.